po1sigala/live/02-Lesson-Plans/Part-Time/07-Week_Project-1/README.md

 * Be sure to spend plenty of time making sure that students can follow best practices while collaborating with git.

-* Students can use the [API Resources Blog Post](https://coding-boot-camp.github.io/full-stack/apis/api-resources) for ideas on free APIs that don't require CORS to use in their projects.
+* Students can use the [API Resources blog post on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/apis/api-resources) for ideas on free APIs that don't require CORS to use in their projects.

 ## Career Connection